Hike Central Taiwan’s Misty Mountains

 Most Taiwanese drive here on weekends to enjoy the spectacular views from the comfort of their cars and to snap pictures from the parking lot by Hehuanshan Visitor Center or Wuling – a pass which reaches the highest elevation of any road in East Asia, 3275m!

 The area is extremely popular with hikers and trekkers because the peaks here can be climbed without the need for high-mountain permits.
-National Parks and police permits are complicated (if not impossible) to get, and they are quite time-consuming.
+National Parks and police permits are complicated to get, and they are quite time-consuming.
 Luckily, they are not needed in the Hehuanshan Area.

-Note: You do need permits to climb Mt.
+Note: You do need a national park permit to climb Mt.
 Qilai.

 Duration: 45 minutes round-trip

 If you’re pressed by time or if hiking is not your thing, but you still want to “get high” then this short and easy (but steep) walk is for you.
 The trail starts just behind Hehuan Visitor Center.
-The summit is a great spot to have your coffee in the morning or to watch the sunset.
-Take it easy and walk slowly, you will definitely be feeling the altitude as you start climbing up.
-Drink plenty of water and take rests when you start feeling your heart pounding or when you’re out of breath.
-The parking lot in front of the visitor center is a convenient (and free) camping spot.
+You have two options here: you can go up and down the same way, or come down the other side along steep staircases then back to the parking lot along the road.
+The summit is a great spot to have your coffee in the morning or to watch the sunset or the famed sea of clouds.

 Duration: 2 hours round-trip

-The main trail begins right across from the cottage and ascends the north slope of the mountain.
+The main trail begins right across from the visitor center and ascends the north slope of the mountain.
 There are some steep sections where you have to use your hands, or where hiking poles might come in handy.

 Two alternative routes exist.
 Here’s how to get to the first one… Looking southeast from Hehuan Visitor Center, you can see a big building behind the public toilets across the road, that’s Songshan Lodge.
 The trailhead is 25m past that building.
 This trail is the easiest way up the East Peak as it’s mostly covered with wooden stairs.
 Halfway up you can see the old, dismantled ski lift.
 Yes, there used to be skiing here!